 - Create Your IP Location Map: Click “Create Map” to automatically plot all your IP addresses.
 Create a link to your map or export your mapping file to easily share it with others.

-Coming Soon: Automatic IP Geocoding from Maptive
+Automatic IP Geocoding from Maptive

 While the above process is pretty straightforward, it does require a few extra tools and some configuration.
 Luckily, Maptive will be introducing a new feature in 2021 to make the process even easier.

-You’ll now be able to enter your IP addresses directly into Maptive and have them automatically plotted on your map.
+You’ll soon be able to enter your IP addresses directly into Maptive and have them automatically plotted on your map.
 This feature will simplify IP address mapping for your business and save you time.

 Stay tuned for an announcement on this exciting new development.